-- Complete all required learning support courses prior to enrolling in the associate of applied science degree Nursing program.
+- Complete all required learning support courses prior to applying to the associate of applied science degree nursing program.

-- Complete BIOL 2010: Anatomy and Physiology I lecture and lab; BIOL 2020: Anatomy and Physiology II lecture and lab; ENGL 1010: Composition I; and MATH 1530: Probability and Statistics with a grade of "C" or better in each course.
+- Complete BIOL 2010: Anatomy and Physiology I, lecture and lab; BIOL 2020: Anatomy and Physiology II, lecture and lab; ENGL 1010: Composition I; and MATH 1530: Probability and Statistics; and the Computer Competency/Proficiency Requirement with a grade of "C" or better for each.

-- Biological science courses previously taken must have been completed with the last ten years and must be a total of four credit hours.
+- Biological science courses previously taken must have been completed within the last ten years and must be a total of four (4) credit hours.

 - Complete the required entrance test*.
 Completion date must be within one year of applying to the program.

-- Achieve an overall cumulative institutional GPA of 2.75 in all college courses, excluding learning support coursework.
+- Achieve a GPA of 2.75 in all college courses, excluding learning support coursework.

 - Complete the Nursing Program Application process as described in "Applying to the A.A.S.
 Nursing Degree Program".
-Submission of all requirements must be received by the established deadline date and time.
+Submission of all requirements must be received by the established deadline date and time as a complete packet.